e-dyn/gloria/doc/source/user_guide/prophet_migration.rst

 Migrate from Prophet
 ====================

 Gloria was inspired by `Prophet <https://facebook.github.io/prophet/>`_, yet it is an independent framework with substantial improvements in modeling flexibility.
-Gloria honors its heritage by retaining much of Prophet's interface, parameters, workflow and even internal mechanisms.
+Gloria honors its heritage by retaining much of Prophet's interface, parameters, workflow, and even internal mechanisms.
 This tutorial is intended for Prophet users who wish to explore Gloria.
 It highlights the key similarities and differences between the two libraries and points out common pitfalls along the way.

 .. note::
     The migration guide borrows most examples from the Prophet documentation and modifies them to work with Gloria in the same fashion.